Normal Testosterone Levels in Men

-Upon receiving your blood work results, your T levels may be close or under the bottom of the range.
-If your doctor refuses treatment, a gentle reminder of what "optimal health" entails may be in order.
+Upon receiving the results of your blood test, your T levels may be close or under the bottom of the range.
+If your doctor refuses treatment, a gentle reminder of what “optimal health” entails may be in order.

 Courtesy of: Dr. Rand McClain

 Perhaps your doctor is stubborn or doesn't like their patients being active participants in their own healthcare.
-In that case, you may be better off emphasizing your symptoms specific to low testosterone.
+In that case, you may be better off emphasizing your symptoms of low testosterone.